Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Concluding remarks

 We also looked at the stability for a finite amount of layers $N$, and obtained a temperature vs. $N$ phase diagram.
 At temperatures of about 700 K or higher, BG is more stable for any $N$.
 This is consistent with experiments, since RG disappears when heating up samples with both BG and RG at high enough temperatures.
 At room temperature, BG is more stable for a few layers, and then RG becomes more stable.
 Although this seems at odds with BG being the most abundant natural phase, graphite is formed at higher temperatures and pressures, so it could get locked at a local minimum when cooling down.
 Furthermore, since BG is favored for a few layers, and the interface energy is significant, nucleation could lead to further layers of BG.

 We then calculated the energy for all SSs for $N=12$, and noticed that the low energy states correspond to RG, BG and mixed BG-RG systems with soft interfaces (using the experimental parameters).
-In order to determine the most likely value of $c_d$, we looked at the energetics of $N=4$ and compared to experimental data, which showed no disordered structure.
-While the experimental $c_d$ favored RG over the disordered SS, lower values of $c_d$ make them equally likely or even disfavors RG.
-Also, the distribution of graphite obtained through arcing shows that RG should have lower energy than disordered structures.
-We then showed that the energy distribution can be fit with an Ising model, and that the $N=12$ fit can be used to determine the stacking order for larger $N$ (without need to calculate the energy of thousands or millions of SSs).
-Finally, we illustrated with $N=3$ how different phases can be similarly stable at room temperature for small enough samples.
+Finally, we showed that the energy distribution can be fit with an Ising model, and that the $N=12$ fit can be used to determine the stacking order for larger $N$ (without need to calculate the energy of thousands or millions of SSs).

 Determining the very small energy differences in multilayer graphene systems is still a challenging problem, and more experimental and theoretical studies are needed.
 Our work helps to better understand their stability at different electronic temperatures and for different number of layers, and serves as a starting point to add external factors like curvature, doping or an electric field in first-principles calculations.